tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ### 2.1 Enabling enhanced health checks

-You will need to enable enhanced health checks for your Elastic Beanstalk environment as this will tell the load balancer that the environment is healthy.
+To set up your load balancer, you'll need to enable enhanced health checks for your Elastic Beanstalk environment.

 Click on the `Edit` link under the Load Balancer section as seen here: